helium/HIP/NNNN-usage-based-rewards-structure.md

 [detailed-explanation]: #detailed-explanation

 ## Adjusted Reward Structure
 There would be three components to the reward structure.
-Including establishing the $0.0001 reward for DC transmission, setting a per hotspot per epoch cap and redistributing the rewards.
+Including establishing the maximum reward of $0.0001 per DC transmission (i.e. 1:10 reward), setting a per hotspot per epoch cap and redistributing the rewards.

 ### Establishing a $0.0001 reward for DC transmission